 |This file is used to create a new ELBE project including the pbuilder environment.|

 - Build the Debianized Project in the current working directory.
 (A valid ./debian directory needs to exist.)
 If –project was specified, the specified build environment will be used.
-If –xmlfile is specified a new build environment will be created for the given ELBE XML File and the Debianized Project in the current working directory will be build.
+If –xmlfile is specified, a new build environment will be created for the given ELBE XML File, and the Debianized Project in the current working directory will be built.
 The result of the package build is stored in ../ like pbuilder does.

 Build a pbuilder for myarm.xml.
 Save project name into myarm.prj